traefik/traefik/docs/content/middlewares/passtlsclientcert.md

 ### `chain`

 The `chain` option sets the pem option to include the chain of certificates (if available) in the `X-Forwarded-Tls-Client-Cert` header.
 The certificates will be seperated by a ','.
+This option is enabled by default.

 ### `info`